- Department of Curriculum and Instruction

 - Summer Social Justice Camp

 Social Justice Summer Camp for Educators

-NIU's Social Justice Summer Camp 4.0 is canceled in response to COVID-19 and the state's stay-at-home order.
-We look forward to returning in June 2021.
+We look forward to hosting NIU's next Social Justice Summer Camp in June 2022.
 Thank you for your understanding and support.

 The three-day summer camp is designed to bring together teams of new and returning campers (educators) to investigate multicultural and social justice education.
 Campers will have significant opportunities to discuss social justice issues, both general and specific to their schools, with experts and colleagues, as well as time for individual reflection and group activities.

 Camp discussion topics include:

 - Differentiated instruction

 - Social justice education and technology